Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Decomposition of K3 surface

 The complete module $\mathfrak{m}=\Z \oplus \Z\omega_{C}$ for $C$ is given by $\omega_{C}=[\![\overline{c_{1}\cdots c_{{k}}}]\!]$ and the automorphism group $V=\langle \alpha_{V} \rangle \subset U^{+}(\mathfrak{m})$ is generated by the product $\alpha_{V}=\prod_{j=1}^{k}\omega_{C^{(j)}}$, where $[\![\overline{c_{1}\cdots c_{{k}}}]\!]$ denotes the repeating modified continued fraction

 for the number series $\{ c_j \}_{j\in \Z}$ of period $k$, and $C^{(j)}$'s ($j=1,\cdots,k$) denote all $k$ cyclic permutations of $C$.
-Here the ordering of the dual cycle and the corresponding quadratic irrational are slightly modified and improved from \cite{HZ, Nakamura2}.
+Here the ordering of the dual cycles and the corresponding quadratic irrationals are slightly modified from those in \cite{HZ, Nakamura2}.